NetCal/DNC/README.md

 ## Functional Tests
 * In the above dialog to add source folders, change "Contains test sources:" of src/functional_test/java to Yes.
 * You need to change the output folder, e.g., create `target/func-test-classes` for this purpose.
 * To run a test from within Eclipse, you need to add this folder to the test's classpath.
 Otherwise, it will break with a "class not found" exception.
-Go to Run Configurations ..., select your test > Classpath > select User Entries > click Advanced > Add Folder to do so.
+  * Eclipse **Photon**:  Navigate to Run Configurations ... > your test > Classpath > select User Entries > click Advanced > Add Folder to do so.
+  * Eclipse **2018-09**: Navigate to Run Configurations ... > your test > Dependencies > select Classpath Entries > click Advanced > Add Folder

 # Compile jars with Maven